 Waiting for the Severn Bore can be nerve-wracking.
 I had no idea what to expect.
 I stood in the river, shifting my weight in the slick fine mud.
 The morning was calm, but there was something deceptive about the quiet.
 Soon a head of rushing whitewater marched into view.
 I heard hoots, and the whole line of surfers — with a few exceptions — began to move.
 Like a single creature, they combed upriver.
 The surge advanced with a steady, streaming, ineluctable rush.
 By the time it reached me, most of the wave was mushy and broken, only 2 feet high, but I managed to paddle in front of a glassy rolling section and take off.
 Then I was standing among 20 other surfers, old and young, plus a number of kayaks.

 The whole river had changed direction.
 Instead of a placid flow to the right, from the parking lot’s point of view, it was now moving insistently to the left.
-I paddled to the bank and landed on a set of slippery, slowly disappearing rocks.
+I paddled to a bank and landed on a set of slippery, slowly disappearing rocks.
 I had to grab long reeds to climb up.
-At the top of the bank waited a man with a cup of coffee and a white beard who owned the property I was about to cross.
+At the top of the bank waited a man with a white beard, and a cup of coffee, who owned the property I was about to cross.

 “Y’all right, then,” he said.